kanztu/goblog/README.md

 ### About HTML template
 This framework is based on HTML template from colorlib [Andrea](https://colorlib.com/wp/template/andrea/) which is under CC BY 3.0
+This template is only used for backend development, and will replaced afterwaard